FlipsideCrypto/onchain-pricing/README.md

 # Topic: Onchain-Pricing

-For any reproducible analysis using this template please follow the provided format.

-1. 2-3 sentence summary of the analysis.
-2. Link to both the general research site & specific report on that research site.
-A markdown example is provided to show how to link using `[]()` syntax.
-Details on how to update the research site are available [at its repo](https://github.com/FlipsideCrypto/research).
+For a deeper dive into AMMs, I recommend reviewing the [Uniswap v2 Explainer](https://science.flipsidecrypto.xyz/uni_v2_explained) which dives into the most popular/forked/copied AMM model in crypto and its math and key vocabulary: slippage and price impact.

+This report details an on-chain pricing methodology for historical *block level* pricing.
+Historical data on prices is available from central exchanges and 3rd parties like Coingecko.
+While point in time prices can be accessed on chain with oracles like Chainlink or pool-specific price reads from Decentralized Exchanges like Uniswap.

+The motivation is 3-fold:

+1. Historical Prices should be usable for analysis of small time-windows, e.g., < 60 minutes.
+2. Historical Prices should be "realistic", that is, we should believe that our price *could have been* realized somewhere in the ecosystem within the small time-window.
+3. Historical Prices should be smooth in normal times, but reactive to sustained volatility that did occur.

-`For a deeper dive into the context, you can check out the report on our [research site](https://science.flipsidecrypto.xyz/research/) at [bonk-post-mortem](https://science.flipsidecrypto.xyz/bonk-post-mortem/).`
+For a deeper dive into the context, you can check out the report on our [research site](https://science.flipsidecrypto.xyz/research/) at [onchain-pricing](https://science.flipsidecrypto.xyz/onchain-pricing).

-3. Link to the email sized version of the analysis on the flipside beehiiv.
-A markdown example is provided showing how to use the `[]()` syntax and identify the beehiiv site.
-To add content to the beehiiv site, please contact the beehiiv admin to get added as an org member.

-`If you aren't interested in code and want the shortest summary of the situation, you can check out the email sized [bonk-post-mortem](https://flipsidecrypto.beehiiv.com/p/bonk-post-mortem) on our research beehiiv and subscribe to get (summaries of) the best crypto research direct to your inbox.`
+If you aren't interested in code and want the shortest summary of the situation, you can check out the email sized [onchain-pricing](https://flipsidecrypto.beehiiv.com/p/onchain-pricing) on our research beehiiv and subscribe to get (summaries of) the best crypto research direct to your inbox.

-4. Keep the Reproduce Analysis section (confirm links work) with the shroomDK and renv subheaders.
-Confirm your analysis is reproducible by using renv and that any SQL code you used to pull data is provided and accessible via shroomDK.
-For Python analysis use `pyenv` and `pip install shroomdk` and swap out any R details for Python ones.

-5. Update the instructions section.

--   To keep code bases uniform, please use `readLines('api_key.txt')` to access your api key within code and ensure gitignore files are consistently able to keep API Keys off github.

--   Use R Projects & renv to ensure portability across directories and operating systems.

--   For analysis across multiple files; either provide a single .Rmd file that accesses those files in order or explicitly detail what order .R files should be run in.

 # Reproduce Analysis